DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

 Assembly
 ________

-For assembly, we will assume the default ULN2003/28BYJ-48 combo is in use with an Arduino Nano V3, a standard 3 pin Arduio compatible hall effect sensor, and a dual relay board.
+For assembly, we will assume the default ULN2003/28BYJ-48 combo is in use with an Arduino Nano V3, a standard 3 pin Arduino compatible hall effect sensor, and a dual relay board.

 We will also assume a prototyping shield is available that provides regulated 5V power sufficient for driving the ULN2003/28BYJ-48 stepper combo, and that there is a power supply with a suitable DC power plug to suit the prototyping shield.